weaveworks/weave/site/kubernetes/kube-addon.md

 ## <a name="securing-the-setup"></a> Securing the Setup

-You must pass the `password-secret` option as noted in the previous section to enable the data plane encryption; this is a recommended option in case you cannot be sure about the security of the fabric between your nodes.
+You should set `WEAVE_PASSWORD` in the previous section to enable the data plane encryption; this is a recommended option in case you cannot be sure about the security of the fabric between your nodes.

 A different option is to use `trusted-subnets` and whitelist only the subnets that host your k8s nodes.
 Mind that depending on your circumstances that might allow a malicious container running in your cluster to access the weave dataplane, still.